alexcu2718/fdf/README.md

 Motivation

 I began using Linux around mid-2024, and from the outset, I wanted to avoid cookie-cutter projects like yet another TODO app.
-Instead, I aimed to dive into something challenging—C, Rust, Linux syscalls, and even Assembly if necessary.
-The philosophy?
-Go hard or go home.
+Instead, I aimed to dive into something challenging, I'm also great at losing stuff, how can I find it faster?
+Well this stupid 40k star library wont do, its time to get raw silicon out.
+Joking aside, mostly, it's actually the thought I could make a tool that's generally useful.

 Philosophical aspect:
-One could argue that despite this crate having some merits, was it WORTH it?
-Yes, because almost everything here will be reused in some concept/form/etc, you learn a tool properly, you don't need to create quantity, just quality.

-Was It Worth It?

 One might question whether this effort was justified.
 Absolutely.
 Nearly every component here will be reused in some form or another.
-The goal isn’t to churn out quantity but to deeply understand the tools and produce something of quality.
+The goal here is primary that of my own learning! if I write an arena allocator here,do you think that knowledge gets deleted when I'm not on this project?

 Compatibility Notes: